wsk1576025821/docs/docs/guide/wallet/quickly.md

 ```

 **Attention**
-Don't forget to remove listeners, once it is detected that the address and network have been changed.R
+Don't forget to remove listeners, once it is detected that the address and network have been changed.

 For example, see below: